openstack/tacker/doc/source/install/kubernetes_vim_installation.rst

 #.
 Register Kubernetes VIM

-   In vim_config.yaml, project_name is fixed as "default", that will use to support multi tenant on Kubernetes in the future.
+   In ``vim_config.yaml``, project_name is fixed as "default", that will use to support multi tenant on Kubernetes in the future.

-   Create vim_config.yaml file for Kubernetes VIM as the following examples:
+   Create ``vim_config.yaml`` file for Kubernetes VIM as following examples:

    .. code-block:: console